Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: System Model and Problem Formulation

-{\bf 4)} {\bf Multicell MIMO network with intra-cell ZF and inter-cell CB}\cite{zhang09, zhang10JSAC}: In this setting, all the BSs in the same cell jointly perform ZF precoder, or equivalently the block-diagonalization (BD) precoding \cite{Spencer04}, while the BSs in different cells perform CB.
-The feasible sets are given as{ } Despite the wide applicability of \eqref{problemSyS}, solving it to its global optimality is often difficult, even without the nonsmooth penalty term $s(\bV)$.
-In fact, a set of recent works \cite{luo08a, liu13maxminTSP, liu11MISO,liu13spl} have rigorously established the level of difficulties of various forms of problem \eqref{problemSyS}.
-The main message is that except for a very few cases such as MISO/SIMO min utility maximization problem, solving the problem \eqref{problemSyS} is generally NP-hard.
-We refer the readers to \cite{hong12survey} for a summary of these complexity results.
-The NP-hardness of the problem indicates that it is unlikely even to find an equivalent convex reformulation for it (unless P=NP).
+In this case all the BSs in the same cell jointly perform the ZF precoding (a.k.a. the block-diagonalization precoding) \cite{Spencer04}, while the BSs in different cells perform CB.
+The feasible sets are given as{ } \!\!Despite the wide applicability of \eqref{problemSyS}, solving it to its global optimality is often difficult (i.e., NP-hard) \cite{luo08a, liu13maxminTSP, liu11MISO,liu13spl}.
+The NP-hardness of the problem indicates that it is even unlikely to find an equivalent convex reformulation for it (unless P=NP).
 Therefore the best that one can do is to seek efficient algorithms that provide approximately optimal solutions.
-Unfortunately, due to the fact that the variables $\{\bV^k\}_{k=1}^{K}$ that belong to different cells are tightly coupled in the objective via multi-user interference, even finding efficient approximate algorithm for this family of problems can be challenging.
+Unfortunately, the tight coupling of the variables $\{\bV^k\}_{k=1}^{K}$ in the objective often makes such task challenging.
+We mention that existing general optimization frameworks are not directly applicable to solve \eqref{problemSyS}.
+For example the partial linearization approach proposed in \cite{scutari13decomposition, Scutari12pricing} cannot handle nonsmooth terms in the objective.
+The algorithms developed in \cite{meisam14nips, Facchinei15} are parallelization schemes that can potentially handle non-convex and nonsmooth objective.
+However when applied to \eqref{problemSyS}, it requires that each subproblem (say for optimizing BS $q_k$'s precoder $\bV^{q_k}$) or its approximation is easy to solve.
+It is not clear how to construct an effective approximation for \eqref{problemSyS} here.
+Further a careful stepsize tuning is needed to enable parallel update.